 When your financing partner is United Consumer Financial Services, even consumer objections like, “I don’t want another monthly payment,” and, “I don’t want to get stuck in a contract,” become easier to deflate because our program works in the best interest of your customers (and your business) and gives customers the best opportunity to repay.

-The low, fixed amount per month – with a set end date – helps customers completely pay off the cost of products or services on a term that has lower impact to their daily financial commitment, especially as compared to revolving credit cards with even higher interest.
+The low, fixed amount per month – with a set end date – helps customers completely pay off the cost of products or services on a term that has a lower impact on their daily financial commitment, especially as compared to revolving credit cards with even higher interest.

 Let’s talk about how we can help you overcome common sales objections, learn new sales closing techniques and streamline and grow your business.